 Day 3 (Tuesday): Cannigione to La Maddalena

 If you need a break from the waters, the islands of La Maddalena and the national park might make the perfect off-sea reprieve.
-Your options range from the Museo Diocesano La Maddalena which features artifacts from the 16th to 18th Century, to the Maddalena archipelago which stretches out over 20,000 hectares of sea and land and covers dozens of coves.
-The area is also home to various species of flora and fauna, making it an ideal spot for diving and snorkelling.
+Your options range from the Museo Diocesano La Maddalena which features artifacts from the 16th to 18th Century to the Maddalena archipelago which stretches out over 20,000 hectares of sea and land and covers dozens of coves.
+The area is also home to various species of flora and fauna, making it an ideal spot for diving and snorkeling.